 ABOUT

-Welcome to the home of National Farmers Union’s newest program, THE EXCHANGE: Cultivating Diversity in Agriculture — a place for equity-deserving farmers to connect and access supports for their long-term success in Canadian agriculture.
-Cohort members will receive training support, grant writing assistance, mentorship facilitation, and more.
-Applications for the next cohort will open in January 2025.
+Welcome to the home of National Farmers Union’s professional development program for equity-deserving farmers, THE EXCHANGE: Cultivating Diversity in Agriculture — a place for farmers to connect and access supports for long-term success in their farming careers.
+Cohort members have access to training support, grant writing assistance, mentorship facilitation, networking opportunities and more.

 Equity-deserving farmers include, but are not limited to, Indigenous farmers; Black and other racialized farmers; women farmers; youth farmers; 2SLGBTQI+ farmers, farmers with disabilities; and farmers in Official Language Minority Communities; and all farmworkers in these same groups.